June 27, 2021

 Jesus calls the woman “daughter” and sends her away in peace, but the story isn’t finished.
 There is one more interruption.
 James Boyce writes, “In mid-sentence, while Jesus is still mouthing his benediction on the woman’s faith, people arrive to say that the leader’s daughter has died.
 In the same instant one person’s hopes have soared; but another’s have been dashed to pieces.
 One has been claimed as a daughter; another’s daughter has been lost.
 Faith is clearly at risk.
 The people put it so clearly, “Why even trouble the teacher any further?”
 What hope is left?”

 “Do not fear, only believe.”
 Stop being afraid.
 Keep on believing.
 It’s what he told the disciples in the boat as he calmed the storm.
 It’s what he tells the synagogue ruler Jairus when the news of his daughter’s death threatens his faith.
-It’s what he tells you and me when our own uncleanness is met with his touch, and our souls are cleansed of all unrighteousness.
+It’s what he tells you and me when our own fears overwhelm us, when we are ready to give up even hoping.
+Stop being afraid.
+Only believe.

 Jesus goes on to the house where mourners are wailing.
 He throws them out and takes only the girl’s parents and Peter, James, and John with him.
 “Little girl, get up,” he says, as he takes her hand.
 And she gets up.
 “Give her something to eat,” he tells her astonished parents.
 “And don’t tell anyone what you just saw.
 What happens in Jairus’ house stays in Jairus’ house.”

 A woman pushes through a public crowd to touch Jesus in her uncleanness, and is healed.
 Jesus touches an unclean dead girl in the privacy of her home, and she lives again.
-Both touches should have made Jesus unclean, but instead, he makes them clean.
+Both the private and the public encounters should have made Jesus unclean, but instead, he makes them clean.

 And that is what he offers to us.

 So be on the lookout for the interruptions.
 When their strangeness makes you afraid, keep on believing.
-You can’t predict how God is going to act, but you can be certain that he will.
+You may not be able to predict how God is going to act, but you can be certain that he will.
 It will be in the interruptions, the nuisances, the disruption of our best-laid plans.
+It will be when we are out of hope.
 It will be when we fall at his feet and claim his authority over our lives.
-When we stop being afraid, and decide to keep on believing no matter what, we will experience the Kingdom of God at work in us, and around us.
+When we stop being afraid, and decide to only believe, we will experience the Kingdom of God at work in us, and around us.

 Mark 3:19[22-30]35; 6:6[14-29]30; 11:15[20-26]33